top of page

 The Honor of Persecution

-While there are a number of passages that do speak of the honor, privilege, or blessing of suffering for Christ’s name, they still don't clearly provide us with a prescription for compliance and submission.
-In other words, that we may count it a blessing to have been persecuted like our Savior was, this is not clearly a command to be persecuted or to never resist those seeking to persecute the church.
+While several passages do speak of the honor, privilege, or blessing of suffering for Christ’s name, they still don't provide us with conclusive evidence of a prescription for compliance and submission.
+In other words, that we may count it a blessing to have been persecuted like our Savior was, is not necessarily a command to submit to being persecuted or to never resist those seeking to persecute the church.
 At the very least, it is clear from scripture that Christians are not required to willingly go as sheep to the slaughter, as we instead see a resistance to persecution in the form of commands to flee.

 Matthew 10:23